 I do get a lot of DM’s on my Instagram page about Montessori Parenting and the Experiential Learning that I follow with Shrav.
-In fact in the pandemic stricken world, where the children are completing most of their school through online mode, it’s all the more important for parents to adopt the Montessori Parenting principles.
-The Montessori Parenting approach helps the children to grow into balanced individuals acknowledging both their strengths and weaknesses.
+In fact, in the pandemic-stricken world, where children complete most of their school online, it’s all the more important for parents to adopt the Montessori Parenting principles.
+The Montessori Parenting approach helps children grow into balanced individuals acknowledging their strengths and weaknesses.

 Last time, during the #MyFriendAlexa campaign, I spoke at length about the Montessori methodology and Parenting techniques.
-This time, I am sharing with you another list of Montessori Parenting books split across the child’s age.
-Some of these books, I also use them in my Parent coaching calls.
+I am sharing another list of Montessori Parenting books split across the child’s age this time, which I use extensively in my work too.

 Montessori Parenting Books:

-I am listing my top favorite Montessori parenting books as per the different age brackets as categorized by Dr. Maria Montessori.
-There are a lot more books available in the market, but these are the books that I have read multiple times and would recommend to anyone interested in the Montessori philosophy.
+I am listing my top favorite Montessori parenting books per the different age brackets categorized by Dr. Maria Montessori.
+There are a lot more books available in the market.
+Still, these are the books that I have read multiple times and would recommend to anyone interested in the Montessori philosophy.

 Zero to toddler years

-This book lists down all the simple activities that you can set up at home with minimal preparation.
-All these activities would make your toddler move from dependence to independence.
-A real gem for the parents who want to engage their kids in a constructive activity at home.
+This book lists all the simple activities you can set up at home with minimal preparation.
+All these activities would make your toddler move from dependence to independence—a real gem for parents who want to engage their kids in a constructive activity at home.

 How to talk so little kids will listen gives you real-life examples of the gentle parenting process.
-Instead of shouting or yelling at them, or giving in to all their demands, there is always another fun way to deal with their demands.
-The authors show these different ways to deal with all kinds of demands and tantrums from children of all ages.
-In fact, this book could be used with kids of all ages.
+Instead of shouting or yelling at them or giving in to all their demands, there is always another fun way to deal with them.
+The authors show these different ways to deal with all kinds of needs and tantrums from children of all ages.
+This book could be used with kids of all ages.

-This is another great book to deal with the children who are in their elementary years (6-12 years).
-It book lists down a lot of strategies to deal with the sensitive periods in the child and their emotional disturbances as well as intellectual hunger.
-I would recommend this book to all the parents whose child is in the elementary years.
+This is another excellent book to deal with children in their elementary years (6-12 years).
+The book lists many strategies to deal with the sensitive periods in the child and their emotional disturbances and intellectual hunger.
+I would recommend this book to all parents whose child is in elementary.

-This book, talks about the practical aspects of Montessori parenting by a Montessori Parent himself.
-In fact, the author has used the Montessori principles to teach the pilots how to navigate through the skies.
-The reason why I like this book a lot is mainly due to the engaging writing style of the author and the good discussions/arguments he used in the book.
+This book discusses the practical aspects of Montessori parenting by a Montessori Parent himself.
+The author has used the Montessori principles to teach the pilots how to navigate through the skies.
+I like this book a lot because of the author’s engaging writing style and the good discussions/arguments he used in the book.

-The reason why I like and recommend this book, “The Self-Driven Child” as a parenting coach to everyone is that this book shows the importance of being just a guide to the child instead of a coach.
-As a parent, we have to only show different paths to the child and how he travels in that path is the child’s decision.
-This book explains it really beautifully and with the help of the tips and strategies given in this book, you can show that path to your child.
+I like and recommend this book, “The Self-Driven Child,” as a parenting coach to everyone is that this book shows the importance of being just a guide to the child instead of a coach.
+As a parent, we have only to show different paths to the child, and how he travels on that path is the child’s decision.
+This book explains it beautifully, and with the help of the tips and strategies given in it, you can show that path to your child.

 Maria Montessori Books

-Out of all the books written by Dr. Maria Montessori, most of the Montessorians treat the Secret of Childhood and The Absorbent Mind as bibles.
+Of all the books Dr. Maria Montessori wrote, most Montessorians treat The Secret of Childhood and The Absorbent Mind as Bibles.
 I would have read both of them multiple times.
-These books talk about the child being a wonderful human being full of possibilities and how much the child would learn just by observing the parents and other adults around him.
+These books talk about the child being a wonderful human being full of possibilities and how much he would learn just by observing the parents and other adults around him.

-I hope you find this list of Montessori Parenting books is useful to you and help you in understanding the Montessori philosophy in a better way.
-These books are the additional ones to the list I had previously mentioned on my blog under Montessori Parenting.
-If you have any questions or doubts, please feel free to drop in your comments or book a free consultation call with me from my contact page.
+I hope you find this list of Montessori Parenting books helpful to you and help you understand the Montessori philosophy in a better way.
+These books are additional to the list I mentioned on my blog under Montessori Parenting.
+If you have any questions or doubts, please drop in your comments or book a free consultation call with me from my contact page.
 I would provide as much help and guidance as I can.